cakephp/docs/en/core-libraries/logging.rst

 Logging data in CakePHP is easy - the log() function is provided by the ``LogTrait``, which is the common ancestor for many CakePHP classes.
-If the context is a CakePHP class (Controller, Component), you can log your data.
+If the context is a CakePHP class (Controller, Component, View,...), you can log your data.
 You can also use ``Log::write()`` directly.
 See :ref:`writing-to-logs`.